Spin glass models from the point of view of spin distributions: Introduction and main results

-\textbf{Spin distribution under ultrametricity.} Finally, let us go back to the self-consistency equations (\ref{Invar}) and show that they can be used to give an explicit formula for the function $\bar{\sigma}$, or the distribution of spins, under the Parisi ultrametricity hypothesis and the Ghirlanda-Guerra identities.
-We assume that the reader is familiar with the Ruelle probability cascades, so we will omit all details and simply refer to previous work.
+Let us go back to the self-consistency equations (\ref{Invar}) and show that they can be used to give an explicit formula for the function $\bar{\sigma}$, or the distribution of spins, under the Parisi ultrametricity hypothesis and the Ghirlanda--Guerra identities.
+In this section we will assume that the reader is familiar with the Ruelle probability cascades~\cite{Ruelle} and refer to extensive literature on the subject for details.
 Equation (\ref{overlaps}) defines some realization of the directing measure of the overlap array in the following sense.
-If we think of $\bar{\sigma}(w,u,\cdot)$ as a function in $H = \LL^2([0,1],dv)$ then the image of the Lebesgue measure on $[0,1]$ by the map $u\to \bar{\sigma}(w,u,\cdot)$ defines a random probability measure $\eta_w$ on $H$.
-Equation (\ref{overlaps}) states that the overlaps can be generated by scalar products in $H$ of an i.i.d. sequence from this random measure.
-Any such measure $\eta_w$ defined on an arbitrary Hilbert space is called a directing measure of the overlap array $(R_{l,l'}^\infty)$.
-It is defined uniquely up to a random isometry (see, for example, Lemma 4 in \cite{PDS}, or in the case of discrete overlap the end of the proof of Theorem 4 in \cite{PGG}).
-By Theorem 2 in \cite{PGG}, the Ghirlanda-Guerra identities imply that
+If we think of $\bar{\sigma}(w,u,\cdot)$ as a function in $H = \LL^2([0,1],dv)$, then the image of the Lebesgue measure on $[0,1]$ by the map $u\to\bar {\sigma}(w,u,\cdot)$ defines a random probability measure $\eta_w$ on $H$.
+Equation (\ref {overlaps}) states that the overlaps can be generated by scalar products in $H$ of an i.i.d. sequence from this random measure.
+Any such measure $\eta_w$ defined on an arbitrary Hilbert space is called the directing measure of the overlap array $(R_{l,l'}^\infty)$.
+It is defined uniquely up to a random isometry; see, for example, Lemma 4 in~\cite{PDS}, or in the case of discrete overlap the end of the proof of Theorem~4 in~\cite{PGG}.
+By Theorem 2 in~\cite{PGG}, the Ghirlanda--Guerra identities imply that